-An average household uses about a kilowatt of power.
+The average home in the United States uses about 900 kilowatt hours (kWh) per month.
 Generally, a square foot of solar panels can generate 10 or more watts.
 This of course is dependent upon the where you live and the direction the panels are situated in relation to the sun.
-Only a few square feet of solar panels are needed for the average household’s energy demands.

-Controlling temperature of your house with solar energy
+#2 Controlling the temperature of your house with solar energy

 While it might seem contradictory to cool your house with heat from the sun, that is exactly what solar air conditioning does.
 It uses water heated by the sun to power the air conditioning system.